pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 7.3: As a regular user I can view my favourites list, the product image, category, presale price and price is displayed
 - User Story 7.4: As a regular user I remove a product from my favorites list by clicking on the Delete button on the product.
 A confirmation modal and message is displayed
 - User Story 7.5: As a regular user if there are more than four products in my favourites page, the page is paginated with four products per page
+- User Story 7.6: As a regular user who has not registered or logged into the website, I cannot add an item to the favourites and will be brought to the login page
 - User Story 8.1: As a regular user I can view 4 news items on a page with a news image, and 150 characters of the news item text and a read more button
 - User Story 8.2: As a regular user I can click on the read more button on the News page, I will be navigated to the news item with a news item image, news item text and any comments will be displayed
 - User Story 8.3: As a regular user I can add a comment to a news item
 - User Story 8.4: As a regular user I can add a delete a comment that I had originally added on a news item
+- User Story 8.6: As a regular user who has not registered or logged into the website, I cannot add a comment to a news item
 - User Story 9.1: As a regular user I can view my Default delivery information: Phone Number, Street Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country
 - User Story 9.2: As a regular user I can update my Default delivery information: Phone Number, Street Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country
 - User Story 9.3: As a regular user I can view my order history(Order Number, Date, Items and Order Total)